-Tapeworms are rarely harmful to dogs and cats and most animals are asymptomatic.
+Tapeworms are rarely harmful to dogs most animals are asymptomatic.
 Heavy infections may cause non-specific abdominal symptoms such as diarrhoea or constipation and abdominal pain accompanied by ill-thrift, and a pot-bellied appearance.

 Proglottids (tapeworm segments) may actively crawl in faeces or around the perianal area of animals (most commonly observed by the owner).
 Fresh proglottids may be relaxed in water and squashed between two glass slides for morphological examination.
-Proglottids contain uterine pores opening laterally (Fig 1).
+Proglottids containgenital pores opening laterally (Fig 1).
 Gravid segments contain typical taeniid eggs (Fig 2).
 Faecal floatation is not recommended for diagnosis as Taeniid eggs are not actively shed in faeces.
-Eggs of Taenia spp.
-CAN NOT BE DISTINGUISHED from those of Echinococcus.
+Eggs of Taenia spp. cannot be distinguished from those of Echinococcus.

 Praziquantel given orally at 5 mg/kg is the drug of choice.